automationautomata/Affinne-automata-vizualization/Readme.md

 > Plot of the function will be drawn only if the coefficients are rational a p-adic integers.

 If one of the coefficients isn't been entered it's assuming to be 0.

+Click on isometric (on PyVista plotter) for normal interaction.